-Modality: Johnson University offers the Arts & Sciences Core face-to-face at its Tennessee (JUTN) and Florida (JUFL) campuses, as well as in an Online (JUOL) format.
+Modality: Johnson University offers the Arts & Sciences Core at its Tennessee (JUTN) and Florida (JUFL) campuses, as well as in an Online (JUOL) format.

-Arts & Sciences Core Requirements: All face-to-face Johnson University students pursuing a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree complete a 53-credit Arts & Sciences Core Curriculum plus 4 credits of chapel.
-Online Johnson University students complete only 53 credits of the Arts & Sciences Core Curriculum.
-All Johnson University students pursuing an Associate of Arts (A.A.) or an Associate of Science (A.S.) degree complete a 34-credit Arts & Sciences Core Curriculum.
+Arts & Sciences Core Requirements: All Johnson University students pursuing a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree complete a 46-credit Arts & Sciences Core, plus non-credit requirements in service learning.
+Online Johnson University students complete a spiritual formation course as one of their general electives or major requirements in lieu of oncampus Chapel.
+All Johnson University students pursuing an Associate of Arts (A.A.) or an Associate of Science (A.S.) degree complete 34 credits of Arts & Sciences requirements.